2.5 of 5 stars

 I know, we’ll replace the henchman with the opposite.

 What’s the opposite of a short Asian man?

 A tall black woman?

 The main criticism many have of the film, however, is at 57 Roger Moore was too old to play Bond.
 Of this, I agree.
 Moore was beginning to show his age, and it took monumental suspension of disbelief to buy him picking up women in their 20s and holding his own in a fight.
 While no one expects actors to do all their own stunts, when it is clearly a stuntman climbing that flight of stairs, it’s time to step out of the role of an action/adventure hero.
 Bond fans affectionately refer to Roger Moore as “Grandpa Moore.”

 That’s not to say A View to a Kill doesn’t have its moments.
 Seen primarily as a vehicle to deliver awesome set pieces, this is actually a pretty good movie.
 The pre-title sequence features a well-done ski chase that’s only partially ruined by the inclusion of the Beach Boys’ “California Girls” playing on the soundtrack.
-We’re also treated to a destructive car chase through the streets of Paris in which miraculously no pedestrians are killed, and another chase through San Francisco involving police cars and a fire truck that’s equally thrilling and humorous.
+We’re also treated to a destructive car chase through the streets of Paris in which miraculously no pedestrians are killed, and another chase through San Francisco involving police cars and a fire truck that’s equal parts thrilling and humorous.
 The henchwoman, May Day, also surprisingly has a satisfying character arc.
 Duran Duran’s energetic theme song blares in unashamed 1980s glory.

 There’s also something of a running meta-joke in the movie with 007 constantly using aliases but still introducing himself in last name-first name-last name again order.
 “St. John-Smythe, James St. John-Smythe,” and “Stock, James Stock.”